 Making a traffic stop in a gang neighborhood, for example, may place the officer in more danger from the street thugs looking to attack a distracted cop, than the occupants of the stopped car.
 Pay attention to anyone walking toward your vehicle stop, and call for back-up as appropriate.
 You cannot effectively watch the pedestrian, the stopped vehicle, and use your computer to check for license status and wants.

 These tips are just a few of the many things to think about when making traffic stops.
 Aaron wrote an article all about traffic stop safety here, and it is well worth the time to read it.
+Also, a good reference book on making traffic stops is Advanced Vehicle Stop Tactics by Michael T. Rayburn.

 I encourage anyone with a tip they wish to share to leave a comment below.